Qazzquimby/thought-blog/thought-blog/content/posts/universal-board-game-ai-1.md

 So you repeatedly pick a part of the tree to expand, selecting an action based on how under-explored it looks and how promising that part of the tree looks.
 Eventually you run out of time and you pick the move that's currently most promising!
 Even with random rollouts that'll make a decent Connect4 AI right there, and you can always wait longer to give it more simulation time.

-> I think I won't write a new section for chess because it branches off from the destination I'm writing towards, but in short, powerful chess engines:
+> I think I won't write a new section for chess because it branches off from the destination I'm writing towards, but in short, powerful chess engines use:
 - A similar algorithm for tree expansion called minimax with different details
 - Really good board evaluation estimates, which more recently added machine learning
 - Really efficient game handling to make the simulations fast